Hulupeep/timenow-script/README.md

 3. Run it using `./hey`.

 ### 1. Make it better
+a.
 Maybe youc could extend it by logging where a timelog.md is when it is created ina global file then run reports or a markdown based kanban off it.
+b.
 Maybe you could add numbering and then add a command hey 10 done or hey 10 doing or hey 10 WaitingFor to give them simple status
+c.
 Maybe add tags
+d.
 Maybe nothing. keep it simple